05TharunKM/Samsung-PD-Training-/README.md

   * Area of cell U315 has increased from 3.7536 to 6.2560.
   * Area of cell U617 has increased from 8.7584 to 16.2656.
+  * Reason of above changes is due to resizing of the cells to cells with higher drive strength.

 </details>